Sulfadimezine Latin name. I Write prescriptions. How to treat toxoplasmosis - treatment regimen

 Drug interactions

-Reduces the effectiveness of bactericidal, antibiotics acting only on fissile microorganisms (including penicillins and cephalosporins).
+Reduces the effectiveness of bactericidal and antibiotics that act only on dividing microorganisms (including penicillins and cephalosporins).

 Methenamine increases the risk of developing crystalluria.